Best Freezers of 2022

 Tired of trying to stuff those 4-pound bags of Costco frozen berries into your fridge’s freezer compartment?
 No space for all those tasty frozen entrées and appetizers from Trader Joe’s?
 Maybe it’s time to buy a standalone freezer.

-Consumer Reports' latest freezer ratings cover more than 50 freezers in a wide range of sizes and prices.
+Consumer Reports’ latest freezer ratings cover dozens of models in a wide range of sizes at several prices.
 And the scores vary significantly, with the best rating a 91 out of a possible 100 and the worst getting only a 14.
 Below are the best freezers from our tests.

 Best Chest Freezers From CR's Tests

-Chest freezers don't come with a self-defrosting feature, which means you’ll have to take the food out periodically to defrost your freezer manually.
+Chest freezers don’t come with a self-defrosting feature, which means you’ll have to take the food out periodically to defrost it manually.
 These deep freezers can also be difficult to organize, especially the larger ones.

 The Best Upright Freezers